 As they sit, they’ll become darker in colour and over time they will soften more, so if you like them softer, leave them longer, and if you like them crunchier, eat them sooner.

 Serving Gluten Free Pickled Onions

 You can serve gluten free pickled onions however you would usually serve pickles.
 We served them up below with some cheeses and some gluten free crackers.
 From left to right, these are Seed crafted crackers, Wellaby’s cheese crackers and Olina’s Bakehouse Fig and Almond crackers.

-You could also add these to sandwiches, or eat them straight from the jar.
+You could also add these to sandwiches or burgers, use them as a topping on gluten free cheese scones or eat them straight from the jar.

 Gluten Free Pickled Onions

 - 1 ⅓ cup apple cider vinegar, (see notes on vinegar types)